sreggani/ContactRecaster/README.md

 Run
 ------------

-First download the source code
+First download the source code here.

+Example:
+To rewrite a contact trace named "CTrace" checking each (Beaconning-period) 2 seconds using a (%beacons lost is set to 0 for now), Transmission range of 10M, tolerating a loss of 2 beacons, and a maximum number of nodes of 19, do

+        sh ContactCaster CTrace 2 0 10 2 19

+The result is FinalContactTrace_2_0_10